 Overview

-• Monitor additional parameters: Local temperature and shaking speed for every flask
+• Monitoring of addition parameters: Local temperature and shaking speed for every flask

 • Powerful DOTS Software for easy sensor handling and real-time data visualization